drblaui/cookie-clicker-autobuy/README.md

 This does not turn off Steam Achievements as it only buys things you could just click yourself
 ## TODOS:
 - Allow turning off buying upgrades
-- Skip price check when bulk buying 0 buildings, so it doesn't always just buys zero buildings
 - Visually highlight the next thing that will be bought
 - Add buying timeline in options